Sarfaraz-ul-Haq/Sarfaraz-ul-Haq/README.md

 ## Hi there , I'm Sarfaraz!

-I'm a Modern Front-End Developer.
+I'm a Next.js Front-End Developer.
 I'm passionate about Metaverse, Cloud Native and Generative AI technology.

 **Languages and Tools:**